Laguna1989/obsidian_notes/Learnings/books/Marc Loeffler - Improving Agile Retrospectives/04 - The Retrospective Facilitator.md

 - How could we get to the heart of this?
 - Who want's to play devil's advocate for this idea?

-The idea is to give someone the opportunity to make his opinion heard
+The idea is to give someone the opportunity to make their opinion heard

 ## Feedback Emotion